ClementineOldfield/pokemon-terminal-app/README.md

     - The attack stats of the attacking pokemon
     - The defence stats of the defending pokemon
 - To include ASCII sprites to show which Pokemon are currently fighting
-- To include Pokemon battle music
+- Saving the user's progress

 <!-- Screenshots of Trello board(s) -->